ReesKlintworth/InstagramR/README.md

 This project is currently deployed via [shinyapps](http://rees.shinyapps.io/InstagramR)

+**Current Features**
-Currently, has the ability to view a graph of likes and comments for the most recent posts by any public Instagram user.
+* Graph likes and comments for any public Instagram users
+* Map recents posts for any public Instagram user
+* Map recent posts for a particular Hashtag

 More statistics and analysis will be coming in the future.